Ghibli Park | COLUMN | AMAZING AICHI Japan

 Ghibli's Grand Warehouse

-Ghibli's Grand Warehouse was the main area finished in Ghibli Park's first phase of construction and is a 5-minute walk from Hill of Youth.
-From the screening room to the three special exhibitions to the shops and café, the warehouse is absolutely bursting with Ghibli.
+Located a 5-minute walk from Hill of Youth, is Ghibli's Grand Warehouse.
+From the screening room to the three special exhibitions to the shops and café, the warehouse is absolutely bursting with "Ghibli."

 Ghibli's Grand Warehouse

-The first thing that might catch your attention is the Central Stairs decorated with colorful tiles connecting the first and second floors.
+The first thing that catches visitors' eyes in the Grand Warehouse is Central Stairs, adorned with vividly colored tiles, connecting the first and second floors.

 Ghibli's Grand Warehouse